breaded-xyz/alphavec/README.md

 Returns:
 - `returns`: period returns as a pandas `Series`.
-- `tearsheet`: key performance metrics as a pandas `DataFrame` with `Value` and `Note` columns.
+- `metrics`: key performance metrics as a pandas `DataFrame` with `Value` and `Note` columns.

-Tearsheet includes the core metrics from the spec plus:
+Metrics includes the core metrics from the spec plus:
 - total order count and average order notional
 - gross and net exposure summary (% of equity)
 - drawdown duration and recovery time